chrisnotthere/fakebook/README.md

 * Responsive design

 #### Known Issues ####
+* At times features like create post, like, accept friend request return 401:Unauthorized
+  * Sometimes this is fixed after a refresh or logout/login
-* Auto populate friend requests for sign in with Facebook
+* Auto populate friend requests for sign in with Facebook and Guest Account not working

 #### Thank you for reading.
 Any feedback is appreciated. ####